-The Lower Mole Partnership has a great selection of practical countryside volunteering sessions on offer to try this summer during July to September 2019.
+The Lower Mole Partnership has a great selection of practical countryside volunteering sessions on offer to try this autumn during October to December 2019.

-This season we have lots of path surfacing, footbridge and step construction and scrub clearance tasks to enjoy.
+This season we have lots of woodland management and scrub clearance tasks to enjoy.

 Full details on what you need to do/bring/wear etc to get involved and full site location information can also be found in the programme.
 Please also see our SCP Health & Safety Guide for Volunteers (PDF) and Surrey County Council's Volunteer Promise (PDF).